Employment

 Employment During Vacation Periods

-- During official vacation periods (summer and winter) F-1 and J-1 status students are allowed to work full time.
+- During official vacation periods (winter, spring, and summer) F-1 and J-1 status students are allowed to work full time.

 - Graduate students with assistantships during the vacation periods are not eligible to work more than 40 hours per week any time the graduate assistantship is in effect.
 This is in accordance with the School of Graduate Studies policy.